Skip to main content

 warning

-If zypper fails to install packages, run these commands
+If zypper fails to install packages, run these commands and try the installation again:

 # See repos (note the repo name and number)